Wyamio/Wyam.Web/Input/modules/content.md

   - `Content(params IModule[] modules)`

-  The specified modules are executed against an empty initial document and the results are applied to every input document (possibly creating more than one output document for each input document)
+  The specified modules are executed against an empty initial document and the results are applied to every input document (possibly creating more than one output document for each input document).

 ## Fluent Methods